jared-hughes/ERE-AI-stack-BCT-VM/notes.md

 - Makefile doesn't have proper glob?
 Lol. `$(shell find raw)` as the target.
 - `gcc -E` to remove all the `#define`s.
+- First 8 bytes define a `u64` in MSB to LSB order.
+- Every other byte is taken individually.
+Only directly affects the new `x` value when `lo` and `hi` match in their top 8 bits.

 ## rot.bin